ttu/dotnet-fake-json-server/README.md

 ```
 > DELETE /async/queue/{id}

-200 OK        : Job deleted
+204 No Content : Job deleted
 404 Not Found  : Job not found
 ```

 ##### Job delay